-It’s been a little over a year since Avengers: Endgame was released, and the film remains as polarizing for fans of the Marvel Cinematic Universe as ever.
-Some loved it, some hated it, and some found it simply disappointing for its self-aggrandizing pseudo-representation of people who are, like, women.
-A particularly aggravating aspect of the latest and biggest installment was its MCU straightwash — or at least its reminder of a striking lack of gay MCU characters and representation throughout 23 films.
+It’s been just over two years since the massive Avengers: Endgame was released.
+While most loved the cap on Marvel’s “Phase 3” and some did not, one aspect many found disappointing was its self-aggrandizing pseudo-representation of people who are, like, women.
+A particularly aggravating aspect of the cinematic universe’s biggest installment yet was the MCU straightwash — or at least its reminder of a striking lack of gay MCU characters and representation throughout 23 films.

-The gay MCU representation in question happens during a support group meeting for people who have lost loved ones to Thanos.
-Joe Russo takes it upon himself to play the part of a character who talks going on a date for the first time since losing his male partner.
+To recap, the gay MCU representation in question happens during a support group meeting for people who have lost loved ones to Thanos.
+Joe Russo takes it upon himself to play the part of a character who talks about going on a date for the first time since losing his male partner.
 And that, my friends, is it.
 That’s the whole scene.

 Ironically, Joe Russo had more to say about his on-screen role in an interview than he did within the role as the gay man he played: